wizofe/Statistics-Coursework-2018/4bd3hphtfeg.md

 library(hopach)
 data(golub)

-# find where the tc4
+# find where the tc4 is

 ```